juliend2/obs-overlay-mgr/README.md

 Note that a black source in OBS is almost never a performance problem — check **Network Buffering** first, per the steps above.

+## Plugging in an HDMI capture card

+A USB HDMI stick (game console, camera, or another laptop going in) shows up as a device file — `/dev/video0` — that continuously produces pictures.
+Only one program can read it at a time, so nothing reads it directly: one ffmpeg reads the card and publishes to MediaMTX, which fans the feed out to OBS and the browser simultaneously.
+The `cam` / `cam-vp8` paths in `testfeed/mediamtx.yml` are set up for this; see `testfeed/README.md` for the full explanation.

+1. **Identify the device** (one-time): run `v4l2-ctl --list-devices` (`sudo apt install v4l-utils` if missing).
+A stick lists a video device plus a metadata sibling — use the even-numbered one.
+If it isn't `/dev/video0`, edit the `-i /dev/video0` in the `cam` path of `testfeed/mediamtx.yml`.
+2. **Start the feed:** `cd testfeed && ./start.sh`
+3. **In OBS: + → Media Source**
+   - uncheck **Local File**
+   - **Input:** `rtsp://127.0.0.1:8554/cam`
+   - **Network Buffering:** `0` MB — required, same trap as above
+   - **FFmpeg Options:** `rtsp_transport=tcp`

+   Activating the source starts the encoder.
+4. **In the browser:** open `http://127.0.0.1:8000/webrtc.html?path=cam-vp8`
+   (Firefox gets the VP8 copy; Chromium can also play `?path=cam` directly).

+Both watch at once.
+The encoder starts with the first `cam` viewer, so a Firefox page opened before OBS shows "retrying…" for a moment until it's up — the player retries automatically.
+When nobody is watching, ffmpeg stops and the card is free for other apps.

 ## What this does *not* do

 It does not create a `/dev/video*` device.
 If you need OBS to list the feed